NyaShinn1204/Yoimi/README.md

 Download the latest version of Yoimi from [here](https://github.com/NyaShinn1204/Yoimi/releases/latest).

-This zip contains l3.wvd and other files.
-If you are having trouble preparing it, use this one.
+~~This zip contains l3.wvd and other files.
+If you are having trouble preparing it, use this one.~~

+l3.wvd will not be provided in the future, get it from drmlab or somewhere else.

 Also, sometimes there are modifications to the Yoimi-hot-fix-0.zip.